 Mary Bigelow married in September of 1906 to John Lewis Bremer, Jr., of 416 Beacon.
 He was an instructor and later professor of histology at Harvard Medical School.
 After their marriage, they lived at 18 Fairfield and then at 10 Fairfield.

-During the 1908-1909 winter season, Joseph and Mary Bigelow spent the earlier part of the season in Cohasset and the latter part at 10 Fairfield while John and Mary Bremer were traveling).
+Joseph and Mary Bigelow spent the earlier part of the 1908-1909 season in Cohasset and the latter part at 10 Fairfield (while John and Mary Bremer were traveling).
 They spent the 1909-1910 season in Cohasset.

 The Bigelows resumed living at 251 Commonwealth for 1910-1911 winter season.
 Their unmarried sons – Joseph, Arthur, Cleveland, and Stephen – lived with them.

 Joseph Bigelow, Jr., a member of the Harvard Class of 1900, left college in 1899 and went to the West Indies, where he was a sugar grower.
 He returned to Boston and lived with his parents, but (according to the his 1915 Harvard Class Report) spent most of his time “in travel and yachting,“ including traveling “around the world on a sailing ship and spending a year on a trading schooner in the Solomon Island.”
 He married in September of 1912 to Ernestine Hilda Gazan.
 They subsequently made their home at Snug Harbor Farm in Anne Arundel County, Maryland.

 Cleveland Bigelow married in December of 1913 to Frances Constance Folsom.
 After their marriage, they lived in Cohasset.
 He was a lawyer until about 1919, when he became a cotton merchant.
 During the 1920-1921 winter season, they lived at 10 Gloucester.

 Stephen Bigelow, an insurance agent, married in May of 1921 to Anne Meredith, a stage actress in New York.
 After their marriage, they lived in apartment at 405 Marlborough.
 They divorced in 1923 and she married again in January of 1924 to Sir Charles John Sackville-West.
 Stephen Bigelow resumed living at 251 Commonwealth and in Cohasset with his parents and brother, Arthur.

 Arthur Bigelow, a dry goods merchant, continued to live at 251 Commonwealth during the 1929-1930 winter season but had moved to an apartment at 499 Beacon by April of 1930, at the time of the US Census.